 I worked there almost 2 years, but the last year I was consistently their top selling agent, month after month.
 They were getting requests for other agents in their company to do 1.5% listings, but they wanted to keep the commission at 6%, so I was told I had to stop advertising 1.5% listings.
 I couldn’t do that.
 I really believed in what I was doing.
 I thought it was fair, and I didn’t want to change, so I decided I had to leave Oregon First and start my own company.

-What we wanted for our company was to continue the Full service 1.5% Listings, add the option of Flat Fee listings, and become neighborhood specialists in all the neighborhoods of Portland.
+What we wanted for our Real Estate Company in Portland was to continue the Full service 1.5% Listings, add the option of Flat Fee listings, and become neighborhood specialists in all the neighborhoods of Portland.
 I had learned through my past work, that Portland was based on neighborhoods.
 Each neighborhood was unique and different, had it’s own personality and offered it’s own lifestyle We felt this was important to convey to our buyers.
 It was complicated, though, hard to explain in emails or just talking about it.
 We felt that the best way we could help our buyers is if we wrote a comprehensive guide to all the neighborhoods and suburbs of Portland and put it out on our website!
 I had already done a partial guide, but we wanted to make it all inclusive, including, not only the neighborhoods of inner city Portland, but all the suburbs and countryside.
 It was a huge undertaking!

 During this time, 2006, my other two daughters joined our company.
 Wendy, my oldest daughter, had been teaching piano all over Portland, so knew Portland neighborhoods really well.
 She loved piano, but also loved houses and decorating and helping people!
 The perfect mix of becoming a good realtor.
 She joined us a few months later.
 Then Lisa, my middle daughter, had been a corporate travel agent.
 But when she got pregnant, she realized she wanted to have more time with her baby.
 She got her license and joined us also.
 You can read more about each of my daughters on their pages!